ZettaScaleLabs/zenoh-ffi-workspace/README.md

 ## Usage

-This crate allows zenoh-ffi to determine the path to the workspace's `Cargo.lock` file. zenoh-ffi needs it to correctly determine the size and alignment of so-called "opaque types": the blind repr(C) structures equal to corresponding Rust ones.
+This crate allows zenoh-ffi to determine the path to the workspace's `Cargo.lock` file. zenoh-ffi needs it to correctly determine the size and alignment of so-called "opaque types": blind repr(C) structures equivalent to corresponding Rust ones.
 Unfortunately, cargo doesn't allow dependent crates to know the path to the workspace where they're being built, so additional tweaks are necessary to pass this information to the zenoh-ffi crate.

 ### Solution 1: Environment Variable